jonmosco/kube-ps1/README.md

 ## Colors

-The colors are of my opinion.
-Blue was used for the default symbol to match the Kubernetes color as closely as possible.
-Red was chosen as the cluster name to stand out, and cyan for the namespace.
-These can of course be changed:
+The default colors are set with the following environment variables:

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |
 | `KUBE_PS1_SYMBOL_COLOR` | `blue` | Set default color of the Kubernetes symbol |
 | `KUBE_PS1_CTX_COLOR` | `red` | Set default color of the cluster context |
 | `KUBE_PS1_NS_COLOR` | `cyan` | Set default color of the cluster namespace |

+Blue was used for the default symbol to match the Kubernetes color as closely as possible.
+Red was chosen as the cluster name to stand out, and cyan for the namespace.

+Set the variable to a null string if you do not want color.

 #### ZSH